 - Genetic screening.
 If others in your family have had problems with excess urination, your doctor may suggest genetic screening.

 Treatment options depend on the type of diabetes insipidus you have.

 Central diabetes insipidus.
 If you have mild diabetes insipidus, you may need only to increase your water intake.
 If the condition is caused by an abnormality in the pituitary gland or hypothalamus (such as a tumor), your doctor will first treat the abnormality.

 Typically, this form is treated with a synthetic hormone called desmopressin (DDAVP, Nocdurna).
 This medication replaces the missing anti-diuretic hormone (ADH) and decreases urination.
 You can take desmopressin in a tablet, as a nasal spray or by injection.

 Most people still make some ADH, though the amount can vary day to day.
 So, the amount of desmopressin you need also may vary.
 Taking more desmopressin than you need can cause water retention and potentially serious low-sodium levels in the blood.

 Other medications might also be prescribed, such as chlorpropamide.
 This can make ADH more available in the body.

 Nephrogenic diabetes insipidus.
-This condition is the result of your kidneys not properly responding to ADH, so desmopressin is not a treatment option.
-Instead, your doctor may prescribe a low-salt diet to help reduce the amount of urine your kidneys make.
+Since the kidneys don't properly respond to ADH in this form of diabetes insipidus, desmopressin won't help.
+Instead, your doctor may prescribe a low-salt diet to reduce the amount of urine your kidneys make.
 You'll also need to drink enough water to avoid dehydration.

-The drug hydrochlorothiazide, used alone or with other medications, may improve symptoms.
-Although hydrochlorothiazide is a diuretic (usually used to increase urine output), in some cases it can reduce urine output for people with nephrogenic diabetes insipidus.
+Treatment with the drug hydrochlorothiazide (Microzide) may improve your symptoms.
+Although hydrochlorothiazide is a type of drug that usually increases urine output (diuretic), it can reduce urine output for some people with nephrogenic diabetes insipidus.